frzr/Livescore.clone/README.md

 Livescore Clone php script
-Demo and more detail  - Contact @ ptgddl[at]gmail.com / Demo : http://www.live-score.gq/
+Demo and more detail to buy the script  - Contact @ ptgddl[at]gmail.com /  http://www.live-score.gq/